Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The city juts out into the Persian Gulf, with land having been reclaimed from the sea to make way for a long seafront Corniche lined with lush gardens and gushing fountains.
 It is a relatively young city, the area having been first settled by nomadic tribesmen in the mid-18th century.
 It remained little more than a fishing village until oil was discovered in the 1950s and the financial and trading boom began.

 Today the international airport and deep water port bring in visitors from around the world, most clutching credit cards and cash, set on spending as much as possible in the enticing shopping malls and buzzing souk (market).
-Limousines are a common sight in the congested streets, and restaurants offering the cuisine of many nations do a roaring trade, especially along the waterfront.
-Shopping fever is at its height during the annual Shopping Festival held in early March.
+Limousines are a common sight in the congested streets, and restaurants that offer the cuisine of many nations do a roaring trade, especially along the waterfront.
+Shopping fever is at its height during the annual Shopping Festival.
 Those taking a break from modern luxury can escape to the desert for a Bedouin feast under the stars, or a camel ride through the dunes.

-Strap yourself in for the ride of a lifetime at Ferrari World, which opened at Abu Dhabi's Yas Island in November 2010.
-At over 2 million sq feet (200,000 sq m) this is the largest indoor amusement park in the world.
-The headline attraction is the Formula Rossa rollercoaster, by some margin the world's fastest, attaining speeds of up to 160 miles p/h (240km) and an acceleration of 4.8 G, which is what a Formula One racing driver experiences at full throttle.
+Ferrari World opened at Abu Dhabi's Yas Island in November 2010 and, at over 2 million sq feet (200,000 sq m), is one of the largest indoor amusement parks in the world.
 The park's many attractions include the largest Ferrari gallery outside of the brand's headquarters in Marinello, Italy; the Speed of Magic immersive 4-D film experience; the G-Force space shot tower; Bell'Italia, which reproduces Italy's main attractions in miniature; and various state of the art racing simulators.
 An enormous red-domed roof encloses the facility, creating a futuristic and unique structure that has been nominated for several architectural awards.
-Ferrari World includes six restaurants, featuring four Michelin-starred chefs.

 The oldest building in young Abu Dhabi is the Al Hosn Palace, known colloquially as the White Fort.
-It was constructed in 1793 as the official residence of the former ruling family, and was extensively renovated in 1983.
+It was constructed in the early 1790s as the official residence of the former ruling family, also serving as a fort to command nearby shipping routes, and was extensively renovated between 1976 and 1983.
 Today it houses the Cultural Foundation, featuring a museum of traditional artefacts and historical photographs.
 The Palace is renowned for the magnificent tile work over its main gate.

 Numerous local tour operators in Abu Dhabi offer trips from the city to the famed Liwa Oasis, about three hours drive away along a modern highway.
 This green, agricultural strip at the edge of the Rub Al Khali ('Empty Quarter') is surrounded by desolate desert with farms abutting towering sand dunes.
 Visitors enjoy overnight camel trips to camp in the desert.
 The oasis, made up of a string of small towns and villages, is resplendent with pools of fresh water and date plantations, and is the ancestral home of the Bani Yas tribe from whence sprang Abu Dhabi's ruling family.

 The Fun City at Marina Mall is a great place for kids, offering an exciting range of arcade games and rides to enjoy.
-Favourite rides at the amusement centre include the thrashing shark rollercoaster, the whizzy little bumper cars and the 'Extreme Shock' machine - actually very safe!
+On the gaming front, kids can look forward to the latest universal releases as well as classic titles.
+Favourite rides at the amusement centre include the thrashing shark rollercoaster, the whizzy little bumper cars and the 'Extreme Shock' machine, which is actually very safe!
+There are also play areas with climbing frames, crawl tunnels and giant slides, and parents can plan their visits around dress-up events, with dates appearing on the Fun City website.

 Kids in Abu Dhabi will love honing their skills in the bowling alley at the Armed Forces Officers' Club, or perhaps playing a game of paintball or table tennis.
 There is also a large playground and an Olympic-size swimming pool at the club for kids to cool off in after all that action.
 The Armed Forces Officers' Club also has a Ladies recreation area with massage tables, a swimming pool, steam bath, sauna and gym.